 Offering a different contribution to different employees

 Non-discrimination rules require that employers offer benefits equally to a given class of employees.
 For example, some insurance carriers may let you offer one contribution to all full-time employees and a different contribution to all part-time employees.
 This is known as a class-based contribution (as the company contribution is based on what class an employee is in).
-Not all companies are able to this compliantly, and not all carriers allow it.
+Not all companies are able to offer this compliantly, and not all carriers allow it.

 If you offer benefits outside of Gusto and you've changed your company contribution with the insurance carrier, make sure to change your employees' benefit deductions as needed.